ArtResin Epoxy Review: From A Resin Blog

 - Self-Leveling: Has self-leveling properties, which means it spreads and settles evenly, minimizing the need for overworking the resin.

-- Minimal Odor: Formulated to have a relatively low odor compared to some other resin products, making it more pleasant to work with.
+- Minimal Odor: Formulated to have a low odor compared to some other resin products, making it more pleasant to work with.
 The odor is very slight and when using it with open windows and a fan pointing outside, it was barely noticeable.

 - Easy to Mix: Simple to mix in equal parts, making it user-friendly for both beginners and experienced artists.